International Organizations Immunities Act: Background information

 The IOIA was passed to strengthen the international organizations that the U.S. collaborates with, including those that are located in foreign countries.
 The Senate Committee believed that passing this Act would allow international organizations to perform more effectively and accomplish their goals.
 The Food and Agriculture Organization, the International Labour Organization, and the United Nations are examples of designated public international organizations covered by the Act when it was passed.

 If international organizations want the advantages listed in the title, they need to fit the Act's definition of what an "international organization" is.
 The IOIA states: "For the purposes of this title, the term "international organization" means a public international organization in which the United States participates pursuant to any treaty or under the authority of any Act of Congress authorizing such participation or making an appropriation for such participation..."
 (Section 1 of the Act).
 International organizations need to fit the definition to be protected by this particular Act.
-Although the Act initially vised at international organizations of which the U.S. was a member, recent extensions have covered also international organizations with which the U.S. cooperates but in which they do not participate, such as the Hong Kong Economic and Trade Offices.
+Although the Act initially aimed at international organizations of which the U.S. was a member, recent extensions have covered also international organizations with which the U.S. cooperates but in which they do not participate, such as the Hong Kong Economic and Trade Offices.

 The IOIA also states powers of certain offices.
 Since the time it was passed, the Department of State has been the agency that receives applications from organizations requesting designation under the Act.
 The Secretary of State was given the power to advise the President (who makes the final decisions) on matters like whether an organization should or should not be granted protection under the IOIA.
 The Secretary of State also has the power to determine if an employee's presence is no longer "desirable"; in such instances, the Secretary of State can have the employee deported (the international organization, however, has to be notified first and the employee has to be allotted a reasonable time to leave).
 Besides designating the status of international organizations, the President has the authority to withhold an organization or employees from receiving certain immunities, exemptions, and privileges the Act offers.
 The President can also limit the benefits an organization or its employees receives.
 In addition, the President has the power to revoke a designation if an international organization abuses the powers that it is given, which means the organization would no longer enjoy any of the benefits listed in the title.